Last updated: December 3rd, 2020

 How to Get from Calgary to Jasper

 After the beautiful drive from Calgary to Banff, you’ll then continue a little further towards Lake Louise and then go North via the incredible Icefields Parkway.
 Few drives match the beauty of the Icefields Parkway.
-Often ranked as one of the most scenic drive in the world, the Icefields Parkway takes you through both Banff National Park and Jasper National Park.
+Often ranked as one of the most scenic drives in the world, the Icefields Parkway takes you through both Banff National Park and Jasper National Park.
 You’ll pass by hundreds of mountains, as well as turquoise lakes and rivers, waterfalls, lush pine forests, and glaciers.

 There are dozens of places to stop, including world-famous sites such as Banff, Lake Louise, and the Athabasca Glacier.
 There’s also a lot of wildlife on this highway, so you might see bears, moose, deer, mountain sheep, or elk.
 For this reason, as well as the potentially crowded season of the summer or the slippery roads of the winter, you will want to take your time, be alert, and just enjoy the road trip.